 However, using a WordPress.com free plan does limit your customization abilities.
 For starters, you will have to use a .wordpress.com subdomain, negatively affecting your branding - and the data/bandwidth limitations are both going to be quite serious.

-This is why for some serious blogging, I suggest getting a hosting plan - and installing WordPress there.
+This is why for some serious blogging, I suggest getting a premium plan.
+Or if you're an advanced user, simply choosing a good WordPress hosting plan and installing WordPress from there.

 - No custom domain options for free WordPress.com package

 SITE123 is not entirely dedicated to blogging websites although it's still one of the best options on my list.
 It combines ease-of-use, stunning templates, features of a powerful website builder, and last but not least - a powerful blogging platform.